watergis/docs/content/_index.en.md

 This webiste is to show you our awesome implementations of the Mapbox Vector Tiles for Water Services Providers.

 Also, we will guide you how to implement vector tiles and to share GIS data in your water company.

-## Vector Tiles Based Water Map in Africa
-This is an [overview map](https://watergis.github.io/water-map) for to manage all of vectortiles of water supply system.
-You can zoom the map and tap any point, so you can see more detailed water supply network data from the link of popup.

-Currently, the below orgainizations joined and are using vectortiles for their daily works.
-- **2 water services providers** and **5 water systems** from Kenya
-- **1 organization** and **1100+ water systems** from Rwanda

-{{< overview_map >}}

 ## Why Vector Tiles?